-Proportionally the largest exceedance was detected in the Quark, however if ranked in based on the estimated spill volume during the assessment period the second smallest volume was detected for the Quark.
-The largest estimated spill volume during the assessment period was detected in the Arkona Basin, however detected spill volume in the reference period was also relatively large ranking the Arkona Basin tenth when considering the proportion of the spill in the assessment period compared to the reference period.
+Proportionally the largest exceedance was detected in the Quark.
+However, if ranked based on the estimated spill volume during this assessment period, the third lowest volume was detected in the Quark.
+The largest estimated spill volume during this assessment period was detected in the Arkona Basin (5.8551 m3), however the detected spill volume in the reference period for this assessment unit was the second highest (7.6978 m3), resulting in an the threshold value being achieved during the assessment 2011-2016 period.

-When considering the amount of oil in the marine environment over a longer time period a clear downward trend can be detected.
-The amount of oil that has been introduced to the marine environment as illegal spills detected through aerial surveillance has decreased significantly since the 1980's when the monitoring began (Result figure 1).
-The decrease is considered to be a positive sign, especially considering the increased shipping traffic as well as enhanced use of satellite images.
-The number of flight hours, i.e. the monitoring effort, has varied during the decades.
+When considering the amount of oil released into the marine environment over a longer time period a clear downward trend can be detected.
+The amount of oil that has been introduced to the marine environment as illegal spills detected through aerial surveillance has decreased significantly since the 1980's when monitoring began (Results figure 1).
+The decrease is considered to be a positive sign, especially considering the increased shipping traffic, as is the enhanced use of satellite imaging.
+The number of flight hours, i.e. the monitoring effort, has varied during these decades.
 However, the documented decrease in amounts of oil introduced to the Baltic Sea is considered to reflect the actual situation, as the supporting parameter on pollution per flight hour index confirms the decrease.

 Results figure 1.
-The estimated amount of oil from detected oil spill, the number of observations and number of flight hours between 1989 and 2015.
+The estimated amount of oil from detected oil spill, the number of observations and number of flight hours between 1989 and 2016.

-The peaks detected 1990 and 2004 were likely caused by single events (Result figure 1Error!
-Reference source not found.).
-In 1990 an accidental spill due to a collision between the Soviet tanker Volgonef 1263 and the West German dry cargo ship Betty at the Swedish south coast is the main cause, whereas the underlying cause for the accident in 2004 is undocumented.
-The peak values highlight that single oil spills may introduce large amounts of oil to the environment, and underline the importance of estimating the volume of introduced oil when evaluating whether the pressure is at a level allowing the environment to reach a good environmental status.
+The peaks detected in 1990 and 2004 were likely caused by single events (Results figure 1).
+In 1990 an accidental spill due to a collision between the Soviet tanker Volgonef 1263 and the West German dry cargo ship Betty along the Swedish south coast is the main cause, whereas the underlying cause for the oil release in 2004 is undocumented.
+The peak values highlight that single oil spills may introduce large amounts of oil to the environment, and underlines the importance of estimating the volume of introduced oil when evaluating whether the pressure is at a level allowing the environment to reach a good environmental status.

 Overall decreasing trends have been detected in both the number of spills and the size of single spills.
-Noticeably, the number of detected oil spills larger than 10m has decreased significantly in recent decades (Result figure 2).
-Out of the 130 detected oil spill in 2013, 80% were estimated to be smaller than 0.1 m.
+Noticeably, the number of detected oil spills larger than 10m3 has decreased significantly in recent decades (Results figure 2).
+Out of the 130 detected oil spill in 2013, 80% were estimated to be smaller than 0.1 m3.

 Results figure 2.
-The number of detected oil spill and the size of detected oil spill between the years 1998 and 2013.
+The number of detected oil spill and the size of detected oil spill between the years 1998 and 2016.